 Besides soup and plain meats and vegetables, what exactly does one eat on a restricted diet?
-I’ve been exploring this with our son as
+I’ve been exploring this with our son as we

 It’s the end of February, we’re just about to start our seedlings.
-Other than ferment jars, roots, and some pretty tough cilantro that keeps
+Other than ferment jars, roots, and some pretty tough cilantro that keeps surviving

 Our son is going through a fairly strict elimination diet regimen right now.
 Poor guy is a growing eight year-old with some long-standing tummy issues

 A few months ago I was at our local, small town grocery store.
 I was just wandering through the produce aisle when the sweet potatoes

 I’m not sure how this happened but everywhere I turn there are remnants of a humanely butchered animal.
 Now, before this comes off as morbid

 Thinking about grocery budgets makes me want to crawl under a rock and hide from the three real food meals per day that I feed

 When we don’t have vegetables coming out of the garden that I can work with, I generally buy quite a bit of produce every week.

 I think it’s easy to get so bogged-down with the zealotry of idealism that we are too overwhelmed to just do what needs doing.
 I’ve